Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

 \subsection{MLP}

-MLP is the most frequently used structure of NN.
+MLP is the most popular NN.
+The diagram of MLP is shown in Fig. \ref{fig6}-(a).
+Generally, MLP can be shown as

+where $W_n, B_n$ represent network weight and bias of $n$-th layer, and $y,x$ are the output and input of MLP.
+To model a robot, the input is actuation, and the output is the robot state.
+For control, the desired and real robot states are input, and MLP can provide the estimated actuation.

 The first paper utilizing MLP in the soft robot field is \cite{07DB}, which is also the first paper utilizing NN.
-This work designs a particular parameter updating strategy instead of the backpropagation widely applied now.
-Similarly, as a work in the early age, \cite{13MG} normalizes training data with Principal Component Analysis (PCA) instead of batch and layer normalization, which are widely employed currently.
-MLP has many hyperparameters and changeable components, and plenty of research has been conducted on them.
-For example, \cite{15MG} compares the performance of MLPs composed of different neuron numbers.
-Three activation functions (i.e., log-sigmoid, linear, and tan-sigmoid) are tested in \cite{18MW}. \cite{19RG} compares different forms of joint space as input. \cite{23TB} applies a stochastic gradient descent (SGD) optimizer instead of the popular Adam optimizer. \cite{22XHb} comprehensively investigates the influence of hidden layer number, neuron number, and batch size on training time and validation loss.
-In general, there is no optimal combination of the hyperparameters and component structures for all tasks, but each choice can obtain acceptable performance on most tasks.
+This work designs a particular parameter updating strategy for control instead of the backpropagation widely applied now.
+Similarly, training data is normalized in \cite{13MG} with principal component analysis (PCA) instead of batch and layer normalization, which are widely employed currently.
+MLP has many hyperparameters and changeable components, and plenty of papers have been conducted on them.
+For example, the authors of \cite{15MG} compare the performance of MLPs composed of different neuron numbers on position control tasks.
+Three activation functions (i.e., log-sigmoid, linear, and tan-sigmoid) are tested in \cite{18MW} for pneumatic robot modeling.
+The stochastic gradient descent (SGD) optimizer is applied in \cite{23TB} instead of the popular Adam optimizer.
+The authors of \cite{22XHb} comprehensively investigate the influence of hidden layer number, neuron number, and batch size on training time and validation loss of sensing tasks.
+In general, there is no optimal combination of the hyperparameters and component structures for all tasks, but most choices can obtain acceptable performance on most tasks.
 The detailed influence of each hyperparameter on the MLP performance has yet to be fully explored and explained.

-Some uncommon MLPs have been applied to soft robots. \cite{19CC} provides targets to the hidden neurons of the MLP, similar to the conditional generative adversarial network (CGAN), which takes advantage of prior knowledge from indirect information but restricts the potential of NN. \cite{20PH} utilizes a U-Net-like MLP for robot modeling in MPC. \cite{22GF} connects multiple MLPs which have different applications, such as forward kinematics modeling and sim-to-real transfer learning.
+Some uncommon MLPs have been applied to soft robots.
+The authors of \cite{19CC} provide targets to the hidden neurons of the MLP directly, similar to the conditional generative adversarial network (CGAN), which takes advantage of the information that is indirectly related to the mapping but restricts the potential of NN.
+A U-Net-like MLP is leveraged in \cite{20PH} for robot modeling in model predictive control (MPC), which connects the former and latter layers sequentially.
+Multiple MLPs are connected in \cite{22GF}, which have different applications, e.g., forward kinematics modeling in simulation and sim-to-real transfer learning.
+The combined MLP can collect actions in simulation and estimate the corresponding robot states.